The Biogas Handbook

 - Jerry Murphy, MD, Associate Professor of Surgery, University of Missouri - Kansas City; Section Chief, Urologic Surgery, The Children's Mercy Hospital, Kansas City, MO

-- D Baxter, Institute for Energy (IE), Joint Research Centre (JRC), The Netherlands
+- David Baxter, Institute for Energy, European Commission Joint Research Centre, The Netherlands

 With pressure increasing to utilise wastes and residues effectively and sustainably, the production of biogas represents one of the most important routes towards reaching national and international renewable energy targets.
 The biogas handbook: Science, production and applications provides a comprehensive and systematic guide to the development and deployment of biogas supply chains and technology.